 The forms that you submit will be reviewed for completeness.
 The forms must be filled out completely or they will be returned to you.
 If you need help filling out the form(s), please contact the Self-Help Legal Access Center, located in Room 106 in the Hall of Justice at 800 South Victoria Avenue, Ventura.

 Q: Who is Eligible for an Expungement?

-A: Anyone convicted of a felony or misdemeanor charge as long as they have fulfilled the following criteria:
+A: Anyone convicted of a felony, misdemeanor, or infraction charge as long as they have fulfilled the following criteria:

 Misdemeanor Cases Pursuant to §1203.4: